ADepic/SkywirePiMainnet/README.md

 ### Gateway address

 After this, you need to find your **Gateway address** .
-It is very important that this step is set up correclty, or you could waste time flashing the images onto your raspberry PIs only to realise that the gateway address you entered is incorrect and nothing works.
+It is very important that this step is set up correctly, or you could waste **hours** flashing the images onto your raspberry PIs only to realise that the gateway address you entered is incorrect and nothing works.

 To find your gateway address, open the terminal and enter this command (works on linux and also probably mac):
 ```